ezEngine/docs/docs/runtime/configuration/startup.md

 A lot of code can be initialized easily in all applications.
 However, some code strictly requires a window or graphics API to work with and could never be initialized successfully in a command line application.

-Therefore, the startup system splits the engine initialization into two phases: **core system startup** (phase 1) and **high level system startup** (phase 2)
+Therefore, the startup system splits the engine initialization into two phases: **core systems startup** (phase 1) and **high level systems startup** (phase 2).
 For command line applications, we would only ever run phase 1.
 In a proper game, we would first run phase 1, then create our window and rendering API and finally run phase 2.
 This way, when we don't need things like a renderer or the [input system (TODO)](../../input/input-overview.md), we simply exclude all high level systems from being initialized.

 ### Dependencies

-Some subsystems depend on other subsystems to be initialized, before they can be initialized.
+Some subsystems depend on other subsystems to be initialized.
 Therefore the startup system requires you to provide a *name* for every subsystem and also a *group*.
 The name can be arbitrary but has to be unique.
 The group name obviously does not need to be unique, as multiple subsystems can be part of the same group.

 When you declare a dependency on another subsystem, you can then either specify it by its direct name, or you can also just declare a dependency on an entire group.
 The latter is very common, as it is often easier, and you rarely have very strict dependencies on a single subsystem.

 ## Startup System Usage

 In practice, to use the startup system, you need to add a block of code to some cpp file.
-You can copy this code from `Foundation\Configuration\Startup.h` and then just fill out the parts that you require.
+You can copy this code from `Foundation/Configuration/Startup.h` and then just fill out the parts that you require.
 An example is given in the [Sample Game Plugin](../../samples/sample-game-plugin.md):

 <!-- BEGIN-DOCS-CODE-SNIPPET: startup-block -->
 ```cpp